 Style

 Your walkway or front entrance should blend seamlessly with the overall design of your house and the other elements of your outdoor area.
-The shape, materials, and structure of your walkway should complement the design of your house, or the overall area will seem offbeat.

 If you are trying to coordinate the look of your winter holiday porch with the look of the front walkway, it might be harder but also possible.